Galdogob: Overview

+Galdogob has a thriving livestock industry.
+Numerous camels, sheep, goats and cattle are purchased here and exported through the ports of Bosaso and Garacad every year.
+The city's livestock trade is at its most brisk during the hajj period, when over a hundred thousand heads of livestock are shipped to the Gulf states, through Bosaso.
+Galdogob has recently seen the arrival of migrants from the more southernly areas of Somalia seeking work and a safer place to live.

+The second largest hospital in the Mudug region, Galdogob General Hospital is located in this town, which serves both residents and surrounding areas.
+In October 2014, the firm Tawakal Money Express (Tawakal) began construction of the four-storey Tawakal Plaza Galdogob.
+The building features a Tawakal Global Bank customer and financial services center, conference and event halls, restaurant and coffee shop facilities, and a luxury hotel.

+In 2016 Tawakal Money Express finished building a large multi purpose structure in Galdogob market area.

+Galdogob and the surrounding region are served by the Galdogob Airport.
+A major renovation of the facility was launched in 2020 and the first scheduled flight departed in 2022.
+The airport was inaugurated by Fardowsa Osman Egal, the Minister of Transport and Civil Aviation of Somalia with the event attended by several officers from Puntland.

+Demographics

+As of 2005, the broader Galdogob District had a total population of 309,799 residents, out of it 247,366 were urban and 67,067 were non-urban.

 Climate

 Galdogob has a hot arid climate (Köppen BWh).
 The coldest average temperatures occur during the winter months of November to February, when thermometer readings range from 23 to 25 °C. The weather slowly heats up in the spring, as the April rainy season begins.
 Average temperatures later reach a maximum of around 41 °C over the summer period.
 Come September, a gradual fall chill starts to set in again.

 Education

 Galdogob has several academic institutions.
 According to the Puntland Ministry of Education, there are 25 primary schools and 5 secondary schools in the Galdogob District.
 Among these are Ciro, Al-Nur Galdogob, Kulmiye Galdogob and Qansaxle.
 Secondary schools in the area include Ain Shams and Galdogob Secondary.

 Higher learning is provided by AED informal education college, and Puntland State University [PSU].